 Opinion article by Michael Corbelle โAre we kinda being pricks?โ Those words, spoken recently by Marblehead citizen David Modica as he questioned why his townโs leadership was voting to shirk its state-mandated responsibility to alleviate the housing crisis, have become a rallying cry against the โNot In My Backyardโ attitude of so many property owners… Continue reading Unjust Town Meeting is a Problem Older than Ipswich

 Featured image: Ipswich Post Office mural representing a meeting in 1687 for which Ipswich is known as the "Birthplace of American Independence."
-By Stephen Miles In a resounding vote at the May 12, 2026 Town Meeting, citizens of Ipswich, in the spirit of their forebearers, passed Article 14, asking their duly elected representatives in Congress… Continue reading John Wise Would Be Proud
+By Stephen Miles In a resounding vote at the May 12, 2026 Town Meeting, citizens of Ipswich, in the spirit of their forebearers, passed Article 14, asking their duly elected representatives in Congress… Continue reading John Wise Would Be Proud; May 12, 2026 Town Meeting passed Article 14, asking their duly elected representatives in Congress to perform their oversight duties over the executive branch in our government.

 Installing Linux Mint or Kubuntu on your Windows computer.